 Troubleshoot Why Your

 Side-by-Side Refrigerator Door Won’t Close

 Why won’t my side-by-side refrigerator door close correctly?
 A parade of factors can attribute to a rebellious refrigerator door from a torn gasket to a container shyly jutting from a shelf.
 When your side-by-side refrigerator door won’t close, replace frustration with strategic tips and tricks to troubleshoot the issue with our easily manageable tips.

 Is Something Blocking the Refrigerator Door?

-Yep.
-It’s easy to overlook in the wake of frustration, but when your refrigerator door won’t close automatically, it’s often because a drawer isn’t shut all the way, or a shelf item needs to be adjusted.
+It’s easy to overlook something in the wake of frustration, but when your fridge door won’t close automatically, it’s often because a drawer isn’t shut all the way, or a shelf item needs to be adjusted.

 Is the Refrigerator Door Gasket Damaged?

 Is the refrigerator door still not closing?
 It could be the door gasket.
 The door gasket provides a tight seal around the refrigerator door to keep cold air in and block out ambient air.
 When this seal is old and worn out or otherwise defective, it may not seal tight enough to even keep the door closed properly.

 Try the dollar bill test to check your door gasket: